egtann/migrate/README.md

 # migrate

-`migrate` is a database migration tool for MySQL.
-It's a new take on database migrations, designed to satisfy the needs of real projects without the drawbacks of other designs.
+`migrate` is a database migration tool that currently works across MySQL, Postgres, and sqlite3.

 `migrate` ensures your database reaches consistent state in any environment.
 Unlike most database migration tools, `migrate` enforces two key concepts: